-Domestic Move-in Day is August 23.
-While you already received the following as a part of your first-year move-in information, please review this when packing for move-in day.
+Domestic student Move-in Day is tomorrow, August 22.
+While you already received the following as a part of your first-year move-in information, please review it as you prepare for move-in day.

 Résumé Review Offered at Job Fair

-At the Job Fair on Friday, August 25, the Gwen M. Greene Career and Internship Center will have peer career advisors and staff doing résumé review.
+At the Job Fair on Friday, August 24, the Gwen M. Greene Center for Career Education and Connections will have peer career advisors and staff doing résumé review.
 Drop off a copy of your résumé (or submit it electronically at any point that day or over the weekend) and advisors will offer feedback within a week or so to assist with your on-campus job search.